cloudnativeapp/charts/README.md

 ## Acknowledgements

 Like so many projects, this effort has roots in many places.
-Special thanks to the Helm community for discussing and supporting our work.
+Special thanks to the Helm community for discussing and supporting this work.
 Thanks to Alibaba Cloud for hosting the service.